Barbie (film): Marketing

 Director Greta Gerwig and Abby Phillip at an event for Barbie at the British Embassy in Washington, D.C.

 Barbie received an extensive marketing campaign.
 In the months leading up to its release, Mattel entered into several Barbie-themed promotional partnerships and collaborations with various brands, including Airbnb, Aldo Group, Bloomingdale's, Burger King Brazil, Chi Haircare, Forever 21, Gap Inc., Hot Topic, Krispy Kreme Philippines, MINISO, Primark, Progressive Insurance, Spirit Halloween, Ulta, and Xbox.
 Studio parent company Warner Bros.
 Discovery also engaged in cross-promotion through its TV channels, most prominently with an HGTV renovation reality competition series, Barbie Dreamhouse Challenge, coproduced by Mattel Television, which premiered shortly before the film's release.
 Trade publication Variety reported that Warner Bros. spent $150 million promoting Barbie—more than the $145 million budget used to produce the film itself.

 A first-look image of the film was revealed during a Warner Bros. presentation at CinemaCon in April 2022.
-Released to the public on April 27, 2022, it showed Margot Robbie as Barbie, behind the wheel of her iconic pink 1956 Chevrolet Corvette.
+Released to the public on April 27, 2022, it showed Margot Robbie as Barbie, behind the wheel of her pink 1956 Chevrolet Corvette.
 Collider commented: "This photo is just further proof that Robbie was made to play this role.
 She just looks like a Barbie doll come to life—it's almost uncanny."
 On June 15, 2022, a second still featuring Ryan Gosling as Ken was released.
 Despite noting similarities between his look in the image and his previous roles, The Guardian asserted that "there is a very strong chance that this will be [Gosling's] defining role".

 A Barbie booth was opened at the 2022 CCXP event in São Paulo, Brazil.
 The film's first teaser trailer debuted during preview screenings of Avatar: The Way of Water in December 2022.
 It featured a parody of the opening "Dawn of Man" sequence in Stanley Kubrick's 1968 film 2001: A Space Odyssey, where Robbie (clad in Barbie's original 1959 outfit) imitates an alien monolith whose influence on the history of dolls is narrated by Helen Mirren.
 Along with a theatrical poster, the teaser trailer was released to the public on December 16, 2022.
 Rolling Stone praised the 2001 homage and the trailer's vibrant colors, and remarked on its vague hints of the plot: "One has to wonder when, or better yet how, it will all get shaken up."